wdemp/AWS-SysOps-Whizlabs-Test-1/README.md

 Q11: Your company is planning on setting up multiple accounts in AWS.
 The IT Security department has a requirement to ensure that certain services and actions are not allowed across all accounts.
 How would you achieve this in the most EFFECTIVE way possible?
 My Answer: Apply and IAM policy per account and apply them accordingly.
 Real Answer: Use AWS Organizations and Service Control Policies Reason it's Wrong: I know enough to realize this was due to not reading throughly enough and not paying attention.
-There is no other necessary sections to type out beyond this
+There is no other necessary sections to type out beyond this.

+Q12:A financial firm is using Amazon S3 bucket to save all critical documents.
+Security Team requires a detailed logs for all users who would be accessing these buckets & actions performed by these users.
+As a SysOps administrator, you are planning to enable Amazon S3 Server Access Logs for all these buckets.
+Which of the following permission will require for logs to be delivered in target bucket “targetexample” ?